deathstalkr/mypython/README.md

 # Python codes on Machine learning
 # for any queries contact me via my e-mail
 # keep in touch for further commits and updates
-# feel free to use my code
+# feel free to use my code to learn and try to create something new out of it
 # only for educational purpose only
-# last of all I too took help from many source